ibexus-platform/ibexus-connector/README.md

 - **Integration with secret managers** so far, AWS Secrets Manager and local file storage are implemented
 - **Integrated sandbox** for testing and development, use the integrated sandbox environment to simulate all interactions locally

+Go to <https://ibexus.io> for more information about the IBEXUS platform.
+Go to <https://github.com/ibexus-platform/ibexus-connector> for the latest version of this software.
+Contact [developer@ibexus.io](mailto:developer@ibexus.io) with any questions you might have.

 ## How to connect to the IBEXUS platform

 You can use IBEXUS Connector in one of two ways: